European wars of religion: 1560s

 In a pattern soon to become familiar in the Netherlands and Scotland, underground Calvinist preaching and the formation of covert alliances with members of the nobility quickly led to more direct action to gain political and religious control.
 The prospect of taking over rich church properties and monastic lands had led nobles in many parts of Europe to support a princely Reformation.
-Added to this was the Calvinist teaching that leading citizens had the duty to overthrow what they perceive as an ungodly ruler (i.e. one who was not supportive of Calvinism).
+Added to this was the Calvinist teaching that leading citizens had the duty to overthrow what they perceived as an ungodly ruler (i.e. one who was not supportive of Calvinism).
 In March 1560, the "Amboise conspiracy", or "Tumult of Amboise", was an attempt on the part of a group of disaffected nobles to abduct the young king Francis II and eliminate the Catholic House of Guise.
 It was foiled when their plans were discovered.
 The first major instances of systematic Protestant destruction of images and statues in Catholic churches occurred in Rouen and La Rochelle in 1560.
 The following year, the attacks extended to over 20 cities and towns, and would, in turn, incite Catholic urban groups to massacres and riots in Sens, Cahors, Carcassonne, Tours and other cities.

 In December 1560, Francis II died, and Catherine de' Medici became regent for her young son Charles IX.
 Although a Roman Catholic, she was prepared to deal favourably with the Huguenot House of Bourbon.
 She therefore supported religious toleration in the shape of the Edict of Saint-Germain (January 1562), which allowed the Huguenots to worship publicly outside of towns and privately inside of them.
 On 1 March, a faction of the Guise family's retainers attacked an illegal Calvinist service in Wassy-sur-Blaise in Champagne.
 As hostilities broke out, the Edict was revoked.

 This provoked the First War.
 The Bourbons, with English support and led by Louis I de Bourbon, Prince de Condé, and Admiral Coligny, began to seize and garrison strategic towns along the Loire.
 The Battle of Dreux and the battle of Orléans were the first major engagements of the conflict.
 In February 1563, at Orléans, Francis, Duke of Guise was assassinated, and Catherine's fears that the war might drag on led her to mediate a truce and the Edict of Amboise (1563), which again provided for a controlled religious toleration of Protestant worship.